bastyuchenko/aks-ingress/1-create-aks-cluster-EXPLANATION.md

 This flow demonstrates how all the automatically created resources work together to provide a robust, scalable, and highly available path from the internet to your applications running in AKS.

 // ...existing code...

+# Where Traefik pods run on?

+To see where Traefik pods are running across your nodes, use this command:

+This will show you which specific worker nodes the Traefik pods are scheduled on.

+Key points about pod placement:

+* Traefik pods run on worker nodes only - not on the master node
+* The master node typically has taints that prevent regular workloads from being scheduled there
+* With 3 worker nodes, Traefik pods could be on any combination of them depending on:
+  * Your deployment's replica count
+  * Node resources and availability
+  * Any node selectors or affinity rules configured

+The -o wide flag will show you the NODE column so you can see exactly which of your 3 worker nodes are currently hosting the Traefik pods.